 Are Siamese cats nocturnal?
-Siamese cats, like all cats, can be nocturnal if the opportunity arises.
-Many are kept in after dark, which limits their night time activity, but if given the chance a Siamese cat might hunt at night and sleep all day.
+Siamese cats, like all cats, have nocturnal instincts.
+However, as many Siamese cats are now kept in after dark they have lost their natural nocturnal behavior.
+Given the opportunity, a Siamese would be more active at night and sleep during the day.

 It’s fair to say that most cats are not nocturnal anymore because they adapt to our sleeping and waking habits.